 Functional Vs. Accorded

 We feel that it is important to make a distinction between a functional and an accorded specialists.
 While both are experts in their own right, they both face challenges in establishing expertise in today’s marketplace.

 They generally has enough work experience that their knowledge in their niche industry is extensive.
 They can apply their skills and knowledge in a variety of situations and can take a hands-on approach to solving problems.

 Accorded experts are those people that have been awarded a certificate or accreditation of some sort to prove their expertise.
 That is, a third party (university, college, organization, etc.) can vouch for them.
 To further elaborate, these are people who have certification from a large (trusted) organization that states they have the necessary knowledge to establish their expertise in the field.
 For example, they have a Ph.D. in a relevant subject.

-The problem arises when functional experts are not accorded, and when accorded experts are not functional.
+The problem arises when the specialists are not accorded, and when accorded ones are not functional.

 In other words, you need both the work experience and the accreditation to prove it if you truly want to be considered a leader in your field.

-What should you do if you are a functional expert with no accreditation?
+What should you do if you are an expert with no accreditation?
 It’s best to start signing up for some courses or formal education of some kind.
 Any type of accreditation will help cement your position as an authority figure in your niche.